-Harmonic mixers can be optimized for either odd or even harmonics of the local oscillator (LO).
-They can also be produced to operate on all harmonics, even or odd.
+We can optimize these Harmonic Mixers for either odd or even harmonics of the local oscillator (LO).
+We can also build QMH to operate on all harmonics, even or odd.
 Series QMH harmonic mixers have a common SMA port for LO and IF signals, and hence require an external diplexer.
-Those mixers can be supplied with external diplexers to combine/separate LO and IF signals.
+We can supply external diplexers to combine/separate LO and IF signals.
 Several choices of LO & IF ranges are offered as standard products.
-Typical LO ranges from 1.5 GHz to 20 GHz and IF from DC to 2.5 GHz.
+Typical LO ranges from 1.5 – 20 GHz and IF from DC – 2.5 GHz.